OL Tyler Smith Working Hard Ahead of Rookie Season

 One of the biggest things you worry about with NFL rookies is if they will have the work ethic needed to succeed in the pros.
 Early indications show that Cowboys 1st-round pick Tyler Smith, projected to start at guard in 2022, won’t have any problem with effort.

 Recently, Smith attended the fifth-annual OL Masterminds summit.
-This event, hosted by reputed coach Duke Manyweather, veteran OT Lane Johnson, and other former NFL offensive linemen, brings in young OL talent looking to work on technique and learn from some of the best ever to do it.
+This event, hosted by reputed offensive line coach Duke Manyweather, veteran OT Lane Johnson, and other former NFL offensive linemen, brings in young OL talent looking to work on technique and learn from some of the best ever to do it.

 Cowboys center Tyler Biadasz was also noted in attendance at this year’s event.